 There are three levels of proficiency to choose between for your profile: beginner (basic knowledge, low prices), intermediate (combination of experience and value), and expert (top services for higher prices).
 I have to note that many clients prefer to mention “for beginners” in their job posts.

 To bid for a job you have to spend local UpWork currency – “connects”.
 Free plan gives you 60 connects per months (2 connects per bid).
 Paid subscription will provide you with 70 connects that will be transferred to the next month if you don’t use them.

-UpWork takes 10% from your earnings and $1 per each withdrawal of funds.
+UpWork takes ~20% (to much, in my opinion) from your earnings and $1 per each withdrawal of funds.

 Freelancer.com declares to be the largest website for freelancers and outsourcers by the number of projects and users.
 There are almost 18 mln users from 247 countries of the world.
 Paid subscription is only $10.
 There are ample monetization strategies applied on this website so be prepared to compete with freelancers who pay to place their bids on top of yours.
 You can select several areas of specialization, pass specialization tests (in contrast to UpWork, here you have to pay for each test).
 Gamification methods are used as an incentive for freelancers to develop their profiles: you can get achievements and badges for various types of activities and earn points to spend them for tests and other bonuses.

 Guru is a noteworthy competitor of UpWork and Freelancer with over 1.5 million professionals working online.
 Create your profile and define your services.
 Employers will find you by these services when they search for freelancers to hire.
 Search and apply for jobs that interest you, in any category.
 Guru deducts 8.95% from total earnings you made per project.